joshgerdes/jekyll-uno/_posts/2022-08-17-connect-to-azure-sql-database-in-a-jupyter-notebook-using-python.md

 ![](/uploads/juptyer_notebook_query.png)

-Congradulations, you have successfully connected to an Azure SQL database and ran a query against the database.
+Congratulations, you have successfully connected to an Azure SQL database and ran a query against the database.

 _A_ [_GIST_](https://gist.github.com/lukemurraynz/6636632309bc2bf2b1b37676ee0881ce "python.sqldb.text") _has been created, with the code as well, in case there are issues copying from the website._